meghd9/movie-app/README.md

 👉 **Responsiveness**: Fully responsive design that works seamlessly across devices.

-and many more, including code architecture and reusability
+Other features, including code architecture and reusability.

 **Running the Project**